Angélique Gérard

 Angélique Gérard, (formerly Angélique Berge) born Angélique Dilscher in 1975 in Fontainebleau, France, is a French business personality specializing in telecommunications.

-She is director of subscriber relations at Internet service provider Free and a member of the executive committee of Iliad (controlling holding company).
+She is the director of subscriber relations at Internet service provider Free and a member of the executive committee of Iliad (controlling holding company).

 Manager of Memdis between 2003 and 2006, she is also CEO of Centrapel (since 2000), Total Call (since 2005), Resolution Call (since 2010), Equaline and Certicall (since 2011), Mobipel and Qualipel (since 2011) and MCRA (since 2011) 2, subsidiaries of the French telecommunications group Iliad.

 A contrasting figure, the Institut Choiseul ranked it in 2013 among "The 100 economic leaders of tomorrow" in France3.
-Other press titles cite his ego, his alleged breaches of labor law and anti-union repression.
+Other press titles cite his ego, his alleged breaches of labor law, and anti-union repression.

 Biography

 Angélique Gérard obtained a university degree in technology in marketing techniques before being recruited in 1999, at the age of 23, by Xavier Niel, head of the Iliad company, which has around fifteen people.